 |Important: This article is applicable to customers located in the United States who purchased the 23andMe Ancestry + Traits Service.
 The 23andMe Ancestry Service was introduced on September 21, 2016, and Traits were added to the service on October 1, 2019.|

-If you purchased the 23andMe® Ancestry Service, you have the ability to add reports on traits, wellness, genetic health risk* and carrier status* from within your 23andMe account.
-After your ancestry data is ready to view, an Upgrade button will be displayed on the Carrier Status, Genetic Health Risk, Traits, and Wellness pages accessible through your list of reports.
+If you purchased the 23andMe® Ancestry Service, you have the ability to add reports on traits, wellness, health predisposition* and carrier status* from within your 23andMe account.
+After your ancestry data is ready to view, an Upgrade button will be displayed on the Carrier Status, Health Predisposition, Traits, and Wellness pages accessible through your list of reports.
 The new reports will be accessible in your account immediately upon purchasing an upgrade.